About the UC MBA

 Cities are the first to react to transformation shifts that citizens experience.
 How do organisations respond to such shifts?
 This course extends the deliberation of Smart Cities to comprehend how the related technological innovations create value and impact on society.

 Contemporary leaders need to shape organisational cultures that are agile and highly responsive in order to overcome challenges, seize opportunities, and create new value.
 This requires fostering high engagement, supporting innovation, and leveraging digital technology.
 The course promotes skills in critical thinking, self-awareness, mindfulness, interpersonal dynamics, and practising how to be reflective leaders.

 This course focuses on ‘you’ as the project.
 You will be provided with an opportunity to push your own boundaries and challenge your status quo by establishing a stretch goal, planning an intervention to address the challenge and working to execute it.
 You will have the support of a coach throughout your challenge.

 Once you have completed the eight core courses you will apply this knowledge to your MBA Consulting Project.
 The project involves working with an organisation to address a practical issue of strategic importance and results in the production of a written strategy document.

 You will be required to implement at least one of the proposed recommendations from your project, in consultation with the organisation.

 A postgraduate student advisor is available to discuss your study options.

 The UC MBA is accredited by AMBA which is the global standard for MBAs.
-Only the top two per cent of Business schools internationally are AMBA accredited.
+Only the top two per cent of Business schools internationally offer AMBA accredited programmes.
 The UC Business School is also accredited by AACSB and EQUIS, putting us in the top 1% of business schools worldwide.